soumenmaity106/News_Papper/README.md

 ##  News Portal built with React Redux Json Server

 This simple Web application prototype shows how React Redux components  can be used to build a friendly user experience with instant visual updates and scaleable code in Web application

 ## Features
-- Responsive
+- Mobile Web Version
-- Singel page application
+- Single page application
 - Galley
-- lick
+- like
 - Gallery -Slider
+- Single Gallery
-- Singel News
+- Single News
 - Dislike
 - Team Details
 ## Technology